Northwest Tile & Floors makes business personal and customers count

 Business owners often talk about how relationships are the key to success.
 Many may talk, and there are businesses that spend 20 years fostering genuine, community-spanning relationships.
-Northwest Tile & Floors, a flooring sale, design, and installation company for commercial and residential projects around the Inland Northwest, has such a distinction.
+Northwest Tile & Floors, a flooring sale, design, and installation company for commercial and residential projects around the Inland Northwest, knows how to take care of customers and make business personal.

 Opened in 1993, owners Jill and Rich Swoboda have rooted their business on staying in touch, sometimes years after a design project is finished.
 Projects like the Retzler Family home.
 Northwest Tile & Floors supplied the flooring for the house when it was built 17 years ago.
 Last year, the family returned for a remodel project on the same house.
 “Mrs. Retzler was from Chicago, and she still remembered the story about my sister living there,” Jill said.